littleponytin/Getting-and-Cleaning-Data/README.md

 3. Set working directory in R Studio to where you store the data and R script

  setwd("~/xxxx/yyy")

  4. execute the R script

  source("run_analysis.R")

+ 5. the output of the R script is in the same directory with the file name 'labelledActivityAverageData.txt'